Develop and Deploy a Python API with Kubernetes and Docker - part II

 Introduction

-In part I of this tutorial, we developed a Python API then we used Docker and Docker Compose to containerize the application and create a development environment.
+In part I of this tutorial, we developed a Python API and used Docker and Docker Compose to containerize the application and create a development environment.

-In part II, we are going to discover some other details about Docker and Docker Compose as well as how to deploy the same app to a GKE cluster.
+In part II, we will learn more about Docker and Docker Compose and how to deploy the same app to a GKE cluster.

 Key Takeaways